OpenG2P/openg2p-deduplicationservice/README.md

 recourse.

 This project provides an extensible entity resolution framework for finding/matching persons usually lacking unique identities, helping programs main the uniqueness of and deduplicate their beneficiary lists.
+Can also be used to enable linkages against external databases.

 Can be used as a standalone component and also integrates with the [OpenG2P CRM](https://github.com/openg2p/crm)